5-Minute Summary (Start Here)

 Project 2029 is a proposal to build a society where every individual has the hope and the tools to improve their own lives by helping themselves and others at the same time.
 We hold the individual as sovereign, believing that when people are empowered to flourish as citizens, they naturally strengthen society as a whole.

 It is a win-win scenario that only requires a working government system to sustain.
 While the U.S. Constitution provides a brilliant foundation, nearly 250 years of history have revealed gaps that must be addressed to protect our future.
 This mandate is our proposal for how to bridge those gaps and restore a system that works for every American.
-It is based on the “Maintenance” of our greatest national asset: You.
+It is based on Investing in Our Foundation — our greatest national asset: You.

 We invest in social programs not because they are merely “nice,” but because they are profitable for the nation and reduce systemic risk.
 This is a framework for durable, rules-based prosperity: